top of page

 Why is the Wilderness Tabernacle returning after 3000 years?

-1. Why was Josephus Flavius wrong about the Tabernacle's courtyard being "50 cubits wide and 100 long?"
-Because he ignored the Exodus blueprints that measure a 314-cubit circumference circle with a 100-cubit diameter and a 50-cubit radius from Exodus 26:7-13.
+1. Why was Josephus Flavius wrong about the Tabernacle's courtyard being "50 cubits wide and 100 long"?
+Because he ignored Moses' blueprints that measure a 314-cubit circumference circle with a 100-cubit diameter and a 50-cubit radius from Exodus 26:7-13.

 2. What happens when we follow the first construction instructions from Exodus 26:1-6?
 The curtains seam together at their 4-cubit ends to form a decagon wall, and the Tabernacle becomes a six-story-high, yurt-like, dome-shaped tent.